Congratulations to our new Purdy Memorial Champion Cameron McGowan and other prizewinners

 Recording of Moves: All moves must be recorded on the provided score sheet.

-Electronic devices: Without the permission of the arbiter a player is forbidden to have a mobile phones or other electronic means of communication in the playing venue unless they are completely switched off.
+Electronic devices: Without the permission of the arbiter a player is forbidden to have a mobile phone or other electronic means of communication in the playing venue unless they are completely switched off.
 If any such device produces a sound, the player shall lose the game.
 The arbiter must be asked for permission before the start of play if a device is needed for health or emergency reasons.

 - Direct encounter